 In each scenario, the egg retrieval marks the end of the ovarian stimulation process.
 Whether you go on to create embryos immediately, or you choose to freeze your eggs for future use, you can feel confident that you’ve placed your trust in one of the most experienced teams in the United States.
 At NYU Langone Fertility Center, our outcomes speak to our expertise at each step of the fertility journey.

 Before the Big Day: Ovarian Stimulation

-During the ovarian stimulation process, your doctor will assess whether you are ready for a trigger shot, which causes eggs to mature and release in preparation for retrieval.
-You will be given a specific time to administer the shot and your retrieval will occur approximately 35 hours later.
+During the ovarian stimulation process, you will be prescribed fertility medications to stimulate your ovaries to mature numerous eggs.
+When your doctor determines you are ready, you will receive your trigger shot protocol.
+The trigger shot causes eggs to mature and release in preparation for retrieval.
+You will be given a specific time to administer the shot, and your retrieval will occur approximately 35 hours later.